fweber144/shinybrms/README.md

 ## Launching the **shinybrms** app

-The following two sections describe two options for launching the **shinybrms** app, either *with* or *without* the installation of **shinybrms**.
-The first option is recommended as it offers all advantages that R packages have (e.g., offline usage).
-For both options, you need to perform the following steps first:
+The following two sections describe two ways for launching the **shinybrms** app, either *with* or *without* the installation of **shinybrms**.
+The former is recommended as it offers all advantages that R packages have (e.g., offline usage).
+For both ways, you need to perform the following steps first:

 1. Install R (see the [R homepage](https://www.R-project.org/)).
 2. Install the R package [**rstan**](https://mc-stan.org/rstan/) (see